perwin/db-nr_paper/README.md

 means the figures will appear in the notebook but won't be saved to disk).

 3. Run the notebook `figures_for_paper.ipynb` to generate the figures.

+4. Run the notebook `fits_for_paper.ipynb` if you wish to do the fits for inner-bar and nuclear-ring sizes as functions of galaxy stellar mass and/or outer/main bar size.

 ## Licensing